BLOG

 Germany's digital transformation across industry, finance, and public administration is generating sustained demand for professionals who can extract operational and strategic value from data.
 Bitkom's 2025 IT labour market study identifies data science among the top unfilled IT specialisations in Germany, sitting alongside software development and cybersecurity as the three most acute gaps within the broader 109,000-position IT shortage.
 Data science salaries in Germany reached up to EUR 102,013 in 2025, reflecting the premium employers are paying to secure scarce talent.

 The EU AI Act has added a new dimension to data engineering demand.
 The Act's documentation and traceability obligations, including data lineage tracking, model cards, and audit-ready dataset management, require organisations to develop data governance infrastructure that goes beyond standard analytics capabilities.
 This is particularly acute for companies in financial services, healthcare, and manufacturing deploying AI systems under the Act's high-risk category requirements.
-StepStone confirms that employer demand is specifically for professionals who can work with AI, handle data science projects, and manage cloud systems simultaneously, reflecting the convergence of data, AI, and cloud competencies in practice.
+StepStone confirms that employer demand is specifically for professionals who can work with AI, handle data science projects, and manage cloud systems simultaneously.

-For HR and training teams conducting a training needs analysis, data science roles in Germany currently require a combination of Python proficiency, SQL and modern data warehouse platforms, and familiarity with cloud data services from Databricks, Snowflake, or BigQuery.
-Automotive, pharmaceutical, retail logistics, and public sector organisations are among the most active hirers, with demand distributed across all major German economic centres including Munich, Hamburg, Berlin, and Frankfurt.
+Data scientists with Python proficiency, SQL and modern data warehouse expertise, and familiarity with cloud data services from Databricks, Snowflake, or BigQuery are the most competitive hires.
+Automotive, pharmaceutical, retail logistics, and public sector organisations are among the most active employers, with demand distributed across all major German economic centres including Munich, Hamburg, Berlin, and Frankfurt.

 Key Sub-skills